-The Office of Juvenile Justice and Delinquency Prevention (OJJDP) was established to support and guide states and localities as they work to prevent delinquency and involvement of youth with the justice system and to improve their youth justice systems and services.
-OJJDP is committed to continued evolution of our nation's juvenile justice system to a system that is in contact with children and youth only when deemed necessary to maintain community safety and protection; a system that is free of racial and ethnic disparities where all due process protections are fairly and equitably afforded to every child and youth in its care; and a system that ensures accountability and provides developmentally appropriate, trauma informed, and properly tailored treatment, rehabilitation, education, and well-being supports to the children and youth being served.
+OJJDP was established to support and guide states and localities as they work to prevent delinquency and involvement of youth with the justice system and to improve their juvenile justice systems and services.
+OJJDP envisions a nation where our children are healthy, educated, and free from violence.
+If they come into contact with the juvenile justice system, the contact should be rare, fair, and beneficial to them.

+As such, OJJDP is committed to continued evolution of our nation's juvenile justice system to one with which children and youth come in contact only when deemed necessary to maintain community safety and protection, a system that is free of racial and ethnic disparities, a system where all due process protections are fairly and equitably afforded to every child and youth in its care, and a system that ensures accountability and provides developmentally appropriate, trauma-informed, and properly tailored treatment, rehabilitation, education, and well-being supports to the children and youth being served.